scholarslab/NeatlineTime/README.md

 1. Upload the 'NeatlineTime' plugin directory to your Omeka installation's 'plugins' directory.
 See [Installing a Plugin][installing-a-plugin].

-2. Activate the plugin from the admin → Settings → Plugins page.
+2. Activate the plugin from the Admin → Settings → Plugins page.

+3. Configure the plugin to choose which fields you want the plugin to use on the timeline.

+    * Item Date: The field you would like to use for item dates on the timeline.
+The default is DC:Date.
+    * Item Title: The field you would like displayed for the item's title in its information bubble.
+The default is DC:Title
+    * Item Description: The field you would like displayed for the item's description in its information bubble.
+The default is DC:Description.

 ## Usage